 Since I am most likely fine, I say we drop this whole charade.
 You’ll probably hear from me again (like next time I actually have a reason to text you) and then you’ll know that I did, in fact, get home—the way I’ve been doing for 20+ years, somehow, miraculously, without your supervision.

-ii.
-Indeed, upon googling this phrase for this post, I found that just as I suspected, some guys make it a command on purpose “to get the girl to start putting in work to please/obey the guy.”
+- Indeed, upon googling this phrase for this post, I found other women speculating that guys phrase it as a command on purpose “to get the girl to start putting in work to please/obey the guy.”

-iii.
 In case you’re wondering, I do appreciate offers to wait for the Uber/Lyft/Grab/bus with me, or walk me to my car or to the subway.
-(Unless you’ve been insufferable in one of the other six ways posted here and I want to get TF away from you.)
+(Unless you’ve been insufferable in one of the other six ways posted here and I want to get tf away from you.)

-5. Try to strike up a conversation with someone walking past, and get annoyed when they keep going.
+5. Try to strike up a conversation with a stranger and get annoyed when they ignore you.

 One time in Quebec City, I was walking home past a bar and a guy said something to me in French, the equivalent of “How’s your evening going?”